National Security Council (Pakistan): The Genesis: 1985–1999

-Reconstruction and developments: 2004-2008
+Reconstruction and developments: 2004–2008

 After staging a coup d'état against the government of Prime Minister Nawaz Sharif in 1999, Chairman joint chiefs Pervez Musharraf announced the establishment of six member national security council in his first television speech.
 Through a presidential act, the concept of NSC was formally established under an order of the chief executive on 30 October 1999.
 The presidential order also led the establishment of the National Reconstruction Bureau (NRB) as a think tank.
-Although NRB gained quick constitutional establishment in 2000 the NSC's constitutional establishment did not really took off due to political consensus over the establishment of this institution.
+Although NRB gained quick constitutional establishment in 2000 the NSC's constitutional establishment did not really take off due to political consensus over the establishment of this institution.
 Finally in 2004, Prime Minister Shaukat Aziz presented the National Security Council through an Act of Parliament and succeeded in constitutionally establishing the NSC for the first time in April 2004.
 Originally the NSC bill proposed that the NSC would also deal with the "matters relating to democracy, governance, and inter-provincial harmony."
 This sentence was later controversially replaced by President Musharraf with "crisis management" without explaining its operational.
 President and Chief of Army Staff General Pervez Musharraf created the office in Aiwan-e-Sadr, and appoint civil bureaucrat Tariq Aziz as the first National Security Advisor.
 According to PILDT, since its reestablishment, Musharraf conveyed very few national security meetings, and most meetings were conducted to discuss political situations only.

 He resigned from the post of NSC secretariat when Musharraf resigned from presidency on 18 August 2008.
 He was succeeded by Mahmud Ali Durrani as the second National Security Advisor, directly reporting to the Prime minister Secretariat.
-Durrani was notably deposed by the Prime Minister Yousaf Raza Gillani in January 2009 for "not consulting the Prime Minister while giving statements on foreign relation matters".
+Durrani was notably deposed by the prime minister Yousaf Raza Gillani in January 2009 for "not consulting the Prime Minister while giving statements on foreign relation matters".
 The matter in question was the acceptance by the Government of Pakistan of the Pakistani nationality of the sole surviving terrorist Ajmal Kasab, who was involved in the 2008 Mumbai attacks and was in the custody of the Mumbai police.

-Abolition and suspension (2008-2009)
+Abolition and suspension (2008–2009)

 After the incident, Prime Minister Gillani vowed to abolish the National Security Council in February 2009.
 The NSC remains to stay as statue on the constitution, however, the NSC secretariat is not active since 2008, but instead the Defence Committee of the Cabinet is re-activated in its place by the current government.

 Since 2009, there has been no appointed new NSC adviser and no national security meetings have been conducted since then.
-Its operations and mandate has been integrated to the DCC meeting, and there has been ninth DCC meeting taken place since 2009.
+Its operations and mandate has been integrated to the DCC meeting, nine occurring since 2009.